 5.16 Landlords must confirm the following in writing to the resident at the completion of stage two in clear, plain language: the complaint stage the complaint definition the decision on the complaint the reasons for any decisions made the details of any remedy offered to put things right details of any outstanding actions and if the landlord has a third stage, details of how to escalate the matter to stage three if this was the final stage, details of how to escalate the matter to the Housing Ombudsman Service if the resident remains dissatisfied.
 Yes Stage2 response template Thank you for contacting the Complaints Team, regarding (insert complaint definition) I do not uphold/partly uphold/uphold your complaint.
-Your complaint You first contacted the council on (insert date) and (insert name of responding officer for Stage 1) emailed you on (date) and did not uphold your complaint You contacted the Complaints Team on (date) and your complaint was registered at Review stage (Stage 2) My investigation The Complaints Team is independent of the service you have complained about. (enter details of investigation and findings) My decision Having taken the above investigation into account, I am unable to uphold/ I uphold/ I partly uphold your complaint. (enter reasons why) Your right of appeal to the Housing Ombudsman may be able to consider your complaint.
-Please contact your Member of Parliament or Councillor.
-You can also approach the Housing Ombudsman direct, eight weeks from the date of this letter.
-The address is: Housing Ombudsman Service PO Box 152 Liverpool L33 7WQ 0300 111 3000 www.housing-ombudsman.org.uk ------ --- ----- --
+Your complaint You first contacted the council on (insert date) and (insert name of responding officer for Stage 1) emailed you on (date) and did not uphold your complaint You contacted the Complaints Team on (date) and your complaint was registered at Review stage (Stage 2) My investigation The Complaints Team is independent of the service you have complained about. (enter details of investigation and findings) My decision Having taken the above investigation into account, I am unable to uphold/ I uphold/ I partly uphold your complaint. (enter reasons why) Your right of appeal to the Housing Ombudsman The signpost to the Housing Ombudsman says the following: If you remain dissatisfied with this response you can go direct to the Housing Ombudsman Service and they may be able to investigate how we dealt with Combudsman Service and they may be able to investigate now we dealt with the matter.
+The contact details for the Housing Ombudsman Service are: Online complaint form: www.housing-ombudsman.org.uk/residents/make-a- complaint/ Phone: 0300 111 3000 Email: info@housing-ombudsman.org.uk Postal address: Housing Ombudsman Service, PO Box 152, Liverpool L33 7WQ